Career Advice

 Online education is new, so it should hardly be surprising that online programs still have a few kinks to be worked out.
 Fortunately, they are relatively minor, such as:

 • Risky quality.
-Though the vast majority of online programs are legitimate and offer high-quality education, some are still scams.
+While the vast majority of online programs are legitimate and offer high-quality education, some remain scams.
 Students must be aware of the warning signs of dishonest programs.

 • Intensity.
 Online programs are rigorous.
-They demand self-discipline and impeccable time management, and even so, they push students to their academic limits.
-While students can often float through traditional education passively soaking up knowledge, eLearning requires consistently active participation, which can be tiring.
+They demand self-discipline and impeccable time management, yet they still push students to their academic limits.
+While students can often passively soak up knowledge in traditional education, eLearning requires consistent, active participation, which can be tiring.

 We earn a commission if you click this link and make a purchase at no additional cost to you.